NASA-AMMOS/slim/docs/guides/software-lifecycle/metrics/README.md

 ## Introduction

-**Welcome to Apache DevLake!** This comprehensive Starter Kit is designed to simplify the installation process and configuration of Apache DevLake, providing you with a smooth and efficient development experience.
-Whether you are a seasoned developer or just starting with Apache DevLake, this guide and kit aim to enhance your workflow.
+For comprehensive software metrics collection and analysis, we recommend deploying  **Apache DevLake**.
+This guide is designed to simplify the installation process and configuration of Apache DevLake, providing you with a smooth and efficient development experience.
+This guide is relevant especially for beginners to metrics collection.

 **Use Cases**: